Skip to product information

 Franziska Klotz, *1979 Dresden

 The artist lives and works in Berlin, where she was a master student of Prof. Werner Liebmann at the Berlin-Weißensee Art Academy.
 The artist's visual worlds are shaped by her preoccupation with the spirit of the times.
 Franziska Klotz consciously uses her position as a painter to deal with the change in traditions in visual works, repeatedly establishing direct links between contemporary change and past conventions.
-Franziska Klotz plays with sometimes enigmatic subjects that captivate us as viewers, arouse our curiosity and tell stories that only reveal their depth when we look at them more closely.
-Franziska Klotz invests her soul and all her energy in the painting process.
+Franziska Klotz plays with sometimes enigmatic subjects that captivate us as viewers, arouse our curiosity and tell stories that only reveal their depth upon closer examination.
+The artist impresses with her skilled technique and ability to create illusionistic representations, while she incorporates her fingers and palms into the act of painting, literally inscribing herself into the visual world.
+Franziska Klotz invests her soul, her heart and all her energy into the painting process.

 Florian Lechner, *1981 Burghausen

-Florian Lechner lives and works in Munich, where he studied sculpture under Hans Op de Beek and Hermann Pitz, graduating as a master student.
+Florian Lechner lives and works in Munich, where he also studied sculpture under Hans Op de Beek and Hermann Pitz, graduating as a master student.
 Clear lines, simple elegance and reduced colours characterise his works, which at first appear sober.
 The classic limitations of painting are overcome and the space is taken over by the precise structures.
-The first impression of the works is often deceptive: what initially appears sober and neutral is subverted by Lechner using subtle means.
+Florian Lechner's oeuvre impresses with clear lines, simple elegance in black and white and a downright opulent reduction.
+The first impression of the works is usually deceptive: what initially appears sober and neutral is subverted by Lechner with subtle means.
 His wall-format objects know how to free themselves from the limitations of classic painting and conquer the space.
 Lechner detaches the work of art from its physical existence, shifts it into the ephemeral and juggles with the viewer's perception.
+Florian Lechner lives and works in Munich.

 David Lehmann, *1987 Luckau